ShichenLiu/caffe-2-tensorflow/README.md

 2. mirror: at train phase, each image might have 0.5 possibility to be left-right flipped.
 Modify mirror option in the prototxt.
 3. random crop: even though each image have already been resized to 256x256, it will further be cropped to 227x227.
 One way is to use a monocolor image that is identical to crop, the other is to modify data_transform.cpp.
 4. pretrain model: use a pretrain model that can cover all variables.
+5. drop out:
-5. after above, there should be no more randomization in your debugging.
+6. after above, there should be no more randomization in your debugging.

 ## Convolutional
 There are two ways of padding in Tensorflow